neutrons/Shiver/docs/data_description.md

 EfCorrectionFunction
 --------------------

-Currently not used.
-Intended to provide a correction for the transmission of the supermirror analyzer on HYSPEC.
+This is the name of a function to apply to the data.
+Currently it is used to provide a correction for the transmission of the supermirror analyzer on HYSPEC.
+However, any function can be implemented, with a signature that takes a workspace handle and a data description.
+The input workspace of this function will be an event workspace, in units of energy transfer (just before converting to a multi-dimensional event workspace).